 That all being said, the following is a list of all the tools, gadgets and equipment we use in the kitchen for Thanksgiving, generally in order that you will need and use them.

-- LARGE CHEF'S KNIFE: this is the one I use every damned day.
+- LARGE CHEF'S KNIFE: this is the knife I use every damned day.
 Pro-tip: get all your knives professionally sharpened the first week of November.
 If you've never had your knives sharpened before, it will change your life.

 - TWINE: to truss the turkey (and all other days for chicken).
 This brand is eco-friendly.